Edgio/terraform-provider-edgecast/docs/index.md

 ### Optional

 - **account_number** (String) Account Number to use when only managing a single customer's resources.
 If managing multiple customers, this parameter should be omitted.
-- **api_address** (String) The base url of Verizon Media resource APIs.
+- **api_address** (String) The base url of Edgecast resource APIs.
 Omit to use the default url.
 For internal testing.
-- **api_address_legacy** (String) The base url of legacy Verizon Media resource APIs.
+- **api_address_legacy** (String) The base url of legacy Edgecast resource APIs.
 Omit to use the default url.
 For internal testing.
 - **api_token** (String) API Token for managing the following resources: Origin, CNAME, Customer, Customer User
-- **ids_address** (String) The base url of Verizon Media identity APIs.
+- **ids_address** (String) The base url of Edgecast identity APIs.
 Omit to use the default url.
 For internal testing.
 - **ids_client_id** (String) OAuth 2.0 Client ID for managing the following resources: Rules Engine Policy
 - **ids_client_secret** (String) OAuth 2.0 Client Secret for managing the following resources: Rules Engine Policy
 - **ids_scope** (String) OAuth 2.0 Scopes for managing the following resources: Rules Engine Policy
 - **partner_id** (Number) Partner ID to impersonate.
 If using PCC or MCC credentials, this parameter will be ignored.
 - **partner_user_id** (Number) Partner User ID to impersonate.
 If using PCC or MCC credentials, this parameter will be ignored.

-**Note for Verizon Media internal users:** `partner_id` and `partner_user_id` are required in addition to your credentials.
+**Note for Edgecast internal users:** `partner_id` and `partner_user_id` are required in addition to your credentials.

 ## Variable File Usage
 There are two ways to set your data.
 One is to set your configuration data directly in a `main.tf` file.
 For local testing, this works fine. **However, if you plant to use the provider for multiple environments, we recommend terraform.tfvars files.**
-The example variable file below contains variables that can be used for the Verizon Media Platform Terraform Provider.
+The example variable file below contains variables that can be used for the Edgecast Platform Terraform Provider.

 ```terraform
 partner_info = {